vendettar/readcast/README.md

 ## 🎯 This is the React + TypeScript Rewrite

-This branch contains a complete rewrite of Readcast using modern React best practices.
+This branch contains a complete rewrite of Readio using modern React best practices.

 ### Quick Start